solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 #### 8. Implement `verifyCorrectLocation` function

-Next, let’s implement the `verifyCorrectLocation` helper function.
+Next, let's implement the `verifyCorrectLocation` helper function.
 This function is used to verify that a user is at the correct location in a scavenger hunt game.